josdem/hugo/content/techtalk/spring.md

 * Spring MVC
 * XML Configuration
 * Managing exceptions with AOP
-* Logging using JMS messages
+* Logging using JMS and ActiveMQ
 * Java Melody to measure performance
 * Freemarker to manage email templating
 * JSON API